 After the rain passed we headed on a hike into the woods.
 Henrik and Astrid are living very close to Jægersborg Dyrehave, the Deer Garden.
 The walk was beautiful as we were surrounded by oak trees.
 The forest is kept natural so the trees that die and fall are not removed unless they are somehow endangering people or animals.
 We saw tons of deer, including some albino.
 Eventually we arrived at Eremitageslottet a palace built during the rein of Christian VI.

 We packed up our belongings and headed to Middelfart which is about 2 hours northwest of Copenhagen.
 We stayed at the Quality Hotel.
 I highly recommend it.
 It might have been a series of carriage houses with a stable or something similar.
 While it is now a conference center we lucked out on a very quiet night at the hotel in a very quaint town.
-We found dinner at the Asia Restaurant only a couple of blocks away.
-The restaurant had only been open for seven months, it was huge and almost empty.
-However, the decorations and the fish tanks were like eating in a small aquarium.
-It was beautiful and the food was really good too.

 Day 4: Legoland